Fall Crockpot Recipes

 Ingredients in This Recipe

-2. Onion: Adds savory depth
+2. Onion (1 medium, chopped): Adds savory depth

-3. Garlic: Brings warmth and aroma
+3. Garlic (2–3 cloves, minced): Brings warmth and aroma

-5. Tomato Paste: Adds body and tang
+5. Tomato paste (2 tablespoons): Adds body and gentle tang

-6. Molasses: Deepens color and flavor
+6. Molasses (2 tablespoons): Deepens color and creates bold sweetness

-8. Smoked Paprika: Gentle smoky note
+8. Smoked paprika (1 teaspoon): Adds a subtle smoky note

-10. Salt: Enhances all flavors
+10. Salt (to taste): Enhances all flavors

-13. Bacon (Optional): Adds smoky richness
+13. Bacon (½ cup, chopped, optional): Adds smoky richness

 Ingredient Substitutions